Symboli Rudolf: 1985: four-year-old season

 Symboli Rudolf's next race would be the Autumn Tenno Sho, a 2000-meter course said to be unfavorable at the time; he was the number-one favorite despite starting far out in post 17.
 He was also still in the process of recovering from his injury.
 He had a late start as well, and the high pace of the race made it difficult for him to catch up.
 Still, on the opposite straight, he pulled into a better position, and coming into the final stretch he took the lead, causing a crazed uproar in the audience.
-But despite his astonishing strength at out-speeding horses like Windsor Knot, he ultimately lost just before the finish line by half a length to Gallop Dyna, the thirteenth-favorite who came out of nowhere.
+But despite his astonishing strength at out-speeding horses like Windsor Knot, he ultimately lost just before the finish line by half a length to Gallop Dyna, the thirteenth-favorite.
 It was reported that after the race, Symboli Rudolf cried in frustration in his stable.

 Despite the loss, trainer Nohira said, "They say there are no absolutes in horse racing, but Rudolf is an exception.
 He is an absolute."

-Symboli Rudolf then returned to the Japan Cup after his loss the year prior.
+Symboli Rudolf then returned to the Japan Cup after his loss there the year prior.
 This time, global media attention was on him, with many jockeys for other competing racehorses offering impressed comments on him.
 The Daily Racing Form placed him on the same level as John Henry and Sagace, winner of the previous Prix de l'Arc de Triomphe.

 On the day of the race, weather was poor and the track's condition was heavy.
 Nevertheless, Symboli Rudolf won as the first favorite of the race, which had never happened before.
-Placing second was Rotsuki Tiger, a very strong racehorse on the local circuit, leading to a first-ever one-two finish for Japanese horses at the race.
+Placing second was Rotsuki Tiger, a very strong racehorse on the local circuit, leading to the first-ever one-two finish for Japanese horses at the Japan Cup.
 At the awards ceremony, Okabe had to take his hands off the reins to indicate six crowns with his fingers.

 Once again, the team scheduled the horse to go abroad, determining that the 1985 Arima Kinen would be his last run.
 Before the race, his trainer Nohira instructed Okabe to not just win, but overwhelm the others.
 He ultimately won by four lengths over Miho Shinzan, double-crown winner of that year's Satsuki Sho and Kikuka Sho.
 This was the first time a horse had won two Arima Kinen races in a row since Speed Symboli.
-Okabe didn't hold up seven crowns for this one.
+Okabe didn't hold up seven fingers for this one.